This post may contain affiliate links and we may earn compensation when you click on the links at no additional cost to you.

 Memory Cards – I've had really good luck with these Lexar cards.
 They seem to be the best deal I could find.

 Drone – About a year ago I got the DJI Mavic Pro Platinum Fly More Combo and I love it!
 There are big advancements in video quality, safety and ease of flight.
 I take this with me whenever I can on vacation destinations.
 Sometimes it's not possible to fly the drone in certain areas, but when you can, sometimes the shots can be amazing (as seen in this Hawaii Video)!

 Ok, so I know it seems like I really have a lot of video equipment….and I do!
 But, you really don't need all this stuff to get started.

 The important thing to keep in mind with videos is that you use the camera that you have on hand.

-Many of our vlogs were shot with a combination of cell phone, GoPro, G7X, and 70D.
+Many of our vlogs were shot with a combination of cell phone, GoPro, Canon G7X (now the Sony RX100V), and the drone.
 I'm sure a lot of people can't really tell the difference between the quality levels.